Mitra Jouhari: Career

 She contributes writing to the website The Reductress, and has written for the television series High Maintenance, Miracle Workers, and Big Mouth.
 Jouhari's writing for The President Show was nominated for a 2017 Writers Guild of America award.

 In 2015, Jouhari co-founded the sketch comedy trio Three Busy Debras alongside Sandy Honig and Alyssa Stonoha.
 They performed weekly at The Annoyance in Brooklyn, typically to a sold-out audience.
 The trio later moved to Los Angeles to develop the show for television.
 A live action comedy series of the same name was picked up by Adult Swim on May 7, 2019.
 Jouhari, Honig, and Stonoha star in and executive produce Three Busy Debras, which is about the "surreal day-to-day lives of three deranged housewives, all named Debra, in their affluent suburban town of Lemoncurd, Connecticut."
 The series premiered on March 29, 2020.

 In 2015, Jouhari and Catherine Cohen, later joined by Patti Harrison, started co-hosting It's A Guy Thing, a monthly show in Brooklyn.

 Jouhari co-hosts podcast Urgent Care with Joel Kim Booster + Mitra Jouhari with comedian Joel Kim Booster under Earwolf.

 In 2022, Jouhari guest-starred in an episode of Abbott Elementary, where she played an art teacher named Sahar.
 In 2023 she was cast as the new voice of Cleopatra "Cleo" Smith in the second season of Clone High replacing Christa Miller on the Max streaming service.
 In 2025, Jouhari shared that she voiced a character in an episode of the series Bob's Burgers, which she cites as a major influence.
+Jouhari played Claire's roommate Kelly for five episodes of The Bear.